textlint/vscode-textlint/packages/textlint/README.md

 ## Release Notes

+### 0.12.0

+- Change notification level from `ERROR` to `WARN` when executable file is not found ([#6](https://github.com/textlint/vscode-textlint/pull/6))
+  - Thanks to @azu
+- Improve `.textlintignore` support using `linter.scanFilePath()` API ([#7](https://github.com/textlint/vscode-textlint/pull/7))
+  - Thanks to @frozenbonito
+- Enable to emit activation events on all language files ([#8](https://github.com/textlint/vscode-textlint/pull/8))
+  - Thanks to @iku12phycho

 ### 0.11.0

 - Fix highlight range issue
-  - thanks for @Yuiki
+  - Thanks to @Yuiki

 ### 0.10.0

-- vscode workspace support
+- Add vscode workspace support
-- prepare for web-extension
+- Prepare for web-extension

 ### 0.9.0

-- add .textlintignore support
+- Add .textlintignore support
-  - thanks for @frozenbonito
+  - Thanks to @frozenbonito

 ### 0.8.0

-- add option to choose languages and improve positioning of highlighted
+- Add option to choose languages and improve positioning of highlighted
-  - thanks for @linhtto
+  - Thanks to @linhtto

 ### 0.7.0

-- add sets a target path support.
+- Add sets a target path support
-  - thanks for @bells17
+  - Thanks to @bells17

 ### 0.6.8

-- change default value of `textlint.run` to `onSave`
+- Change default value of `textlint.run` to `onSave`
-- run tests on Azure Pipelines.
+- Run tests on Azure Pipelines

 ### 0.6.5

-- add tex file support including `.tex`, `.latex`, `.doctex`.
+- Add tex file support including `.tex`, `.latex`, `.doctex`
-- this feature works with [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) and [textlint-plugin-latex2e](https://github.com/ta2gch/textlint-plugin-latex2e).
+  - This feature works with [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) and [textlint-plugin-latex2e](https://github.com/ta2gch/textlint-plugin-latex2e)

 ### 0.5.0

-- add `configPath` to configuration. recommend to use your user settings.
+- Add `configPath` to configuration.
+Recommend to use your user settings

 ### 0.4.0

-- read configuration file from `HOME` dir
+- Read configuration file from `HOME` dir
-  - if you want to use global configuration, you should install textlint and plugins globally.
+  - If you want to use global configuration, you should install textlint and plugins globally

 ### 0.3.0

-- update runtime dependencies
+- Update runtime dependencies

 ### 0.2.3

-- add tracing option.
+- Add tracing option

 ### 0.2.2

-- fix some bug.
+- Fix some bug

 ### 0.2.1

-- add progress notification to StatusBar
+- Add progress notification to StatusBar

 ### 0.2.0

-- Supports fixing errors.
+- Add support for fixing errors

 ### 0.1.0